package-url/purl-spec/README.rst

         cannot begin with two slash characters ("//").

-    While it is acceptable to use such '://' suffix, its is not significant and not needed for unambiguous parsing even if it make a `purl` look likea a familiar web URL.
+    While it is acceptable to use such '://' suffix, its is not significant and not needed for unambiguous parsing even if it makes a `purl` look like a familiar web URL.
 In its canonical form, a `purl` must NOT use such '://' `type` suffix.
   - `purl` parsers must accept URLs with such '://' and must ignore the '//'.